beaunus/dejaview/documentation/API.md

 ### Data

-- API GEt returns an bject with Dates for keys grouping each card displayed on the front end
+- API GET returns an object with Dates for keys grouping each card displayed on the front end
   - Value for each Date key is an object with labels (NYT, Wikepdia, etc) as keys
   - Values for the label keys are an array of event objects
   - Event object contains timestamp, title, text, link, image_link, media_link, and label